loewexy/pdns-manager-website/content/quickstart.md

 In order to complete this tutorial, you must know how to:

-1. Configure Apache or another PHP compatible Webserver so that it delivers a page from a specific document root for a given hostname.
+1. Configure Apache or another PHP compatible web server so that it delivers a page from a specific document root for a given hostname.
 The configuration of HTTPS for that hostname is not required although highly recommended in order to protect your sensitive data.